knaveightt/dot-vimrc/README.md

-# dot-vimrc
+# knaVIMRC
-My nvim config to update throughout its usage.
+My vim config to update throughout its usage.